Can a Company Director Be Liable for Unpaid Employee Entitlements?

 The Impact of Insolvency

 When a company enters liquidation, unpaid employee entitlements are generally prioritised.
 However, if directors allow a company to trade while insolvent, they may still face personal liability.
-Insolvency trading laws are enforced by ASIC and carry significant penalties.
+Insolvent trading laws are enforced by ASIC and carry significant penalties.

 Director Penalty Notices Explained